-We are committed to manufacturing the books responsibly and can track where Usborne books are printed, that the people working there are safe and being treated fairly and respectfully, and that our suppliers are minimising their impact on their local environments.
+We are committed to manufacturing books responsibly and can track where Usborne books are printed.
+We make sure that the people making our books are safe and being treated fairly and respectfully, and that our suppliers are minimising their impact on their local environments.
 All our printers have been Sedex or ICTI accredited, which means they undergo regular, stringent audits and share their results with us.

 We carefully assess labour and environmental standards in the facilities that produce our products, and make sure our that our suppliers all adopt and implement the Usborne Supplier Code of Conduct.
 This is a set of sustainability tools and agreed processes based on the International Labour Organization (ILO), The Universal Declaration of Human Rights (UDHR) and Ethical Trading Initiative (ETI).

 Every year, we review and publish a Modern Slavery Statement.
 We are fully dedicated to the prevention of all forms of slavery, forced labour or servitude, child labour and human-trafficking, in our own organisation, in the agencies we use to hire staff and in our direct and indirect suppliers, wherever they are located.
 We will continue to improve our approach to these matters.

 Trees can live much longer than we do – they are our link to the past and to the future.
 They are the biggest and the oldest living things on Earth.
 There are many kinds, each one fascinating and extremely important.

 We want to protect the trees and the forests, their biodiversity, and the habitats they provide for animals and people.
 All Usborne books and products are printed from a mixture of recycled paper and paper and boards from sustainable, well-managed forests.